Sergii-Kostanets/codeinstitute-united/README.md

 * Username dropdown list:
     * My account - Shows signed in users profile page.
-    * My posts / My games - Lists all posts or game connects created by the logged in user depending on which section of the site the user is in.
+    * My posts / My games - Lists all posts or game connects created by the signed in user depending on which section of the site the user is in.
     * Sign out - Logs out the user.
 * Add post / Add game - Lets the user create a new post or game connect depending on which section of the site the user is in.
 * Blog - Lists all posts.